Super Interacting Dark Sector: An Improvement on Self-Interacting Dark Matter via Scaling Relations of Galaxy Clusters: Halo Profiles

+Fig. (\ref{Psi_fig}) illustrates how this function changes with $\alpha$.
+This relation has $RMSE=0.008$, which indicates a good accuracy for the fitted model (the statistical parameter of $RMSE$ is introduced in Appendix A). \\

+Finally, $\alpha$ is the only parameter that represents a physical meaning and characterizes the density profile for each input of $\frac{\rm{M}}{\rm{M}_{\odot}}$ and $\frac{\sigma}{m}$.
+In fact, we tried to find the density profile just as a function of a single variable that represents the physical properties of SIDM halos.
+As mentioned before, the simulations reveal the dipendency of density profile (and thus $\alpha$) to cluster mass and cross section per unit mass of DM particles.
+As in our model $0 < \alpha < 1$, and given the simulations, $\frac{\sigma}{m}$ has a stronger effect than the cluster mass, we suggest the following relation as an ansatz,

-and introduce the dimensionless cross-section per unit mass of $\sigma_m=\frac{\sigma/m}{1cm^2 g^{-1}}$ to have a dimensionless parameter of $\alpha$ (the value of $1cm^2 g^{-1}$ is chosen in the denominator since it is the upper limit of $\frac{\sigma}{m}$ in our study).
-Here, $A$ is a new constant that determines how much the change in the slope of the profile depends on cluster mass in small radii, in comparison with the role of $\sigma_m$.
+We introduce the dimensionless cross-section per unit mass of $\sigma_m=\frac{\sigma/m}{1 \; \rm{cm}^2 g^{-1}}$ to have a dimensionless parameter of $\alpha$ (the value of $1 \; \rm{cm}^2 g^{-1}$ is chosen in the denominator since it is the upper limit of $\frac{\sigma}{m}$ in our study).
+Here, $A$ is a new constant that determines how much the change in slope of the profile depends on cluster mass at small radii, in comparison with the role of $\sigma_m$.
 A larger value of $A$ reveals a higher dependency on cluster mass.
-Having mentioned that, $A$ should have a negligible positive value to be in agreement with the simulation result. \\
+Having mentioned that, $A$ should have a negligible positive value to be in agreement with the simulation result.
+Similar to $\sigma_m$, the denominator in this term is considered to be $10^{15} \; \rm{M}_{\odot}$ to confine the whole term to changing between zero and one. \\

 Clearly, $\alpha=1$ in Eq.~(\ref{density_profile}) results in NFW profile, while $\alpha=0$ describes a completely cored profile.
 In other words, we have designed the above ansatz in a way that it reduces to NFW profile if $\frac{\sigma}{m}$ is negligible, and shows a cored profile for the upper limit of $\frac{\sigma}{m}$ and the highest mass in the given range. \\